Let’s continue the QTP training series with our next QTP tutorial #4 – Adding Conditional and Loop Statements in Keyword View.

 This is what gets inserted.
-Now, just the way we would do for a standard step, we will need to define a conditional statement too.
+Now, just in the same way we would do for a standard step, we will need to define a conditional statement too.

 Item: Click on the ‘item’ column corresponding to the ‘if’ statement and all the objects available will be displayed.
-This feature again is no different from the standard step definition.
+Again, this feature is not different from the standard step definition.
 So choose an object that you wish to act on.
 As an example, I am going to check if the ‘Password’ field exists.
 So I choose “Password” from the list.

 Operation: Again, a list of all the functions available will be displayed when this column is clicked on.
 Since I am checking if the password field exists or not, I will choose ‘Exist’

-Let us now look at how this new statement looks in the keyword view as well as what it looks like in Expert view.
+Let us now look at how this new statement looks in the keyword view as well as in the Expert view.

 As you can see, the ‘if’ statement is defined.